mycel-labs/mycel-docs/docs/develop/cli.md

 ### withdraw-registration-fee

-Withdraw the registration fee for your owned domain:
+Withdraws the registration fee for an owned domain:

 ```
-myceld tx registry withdraw-registration-fee [domain name]
+myceld tx registry withdraw-registration-fee [name]
 ```

-## extend-top-level-domain-expiration-date
+### extend-top-level-domain-expiration-date

-Extend the expiration date of top-level domain:
+Extends the expiration date of a top-level domain:

 ```
 myceld tx registry extend-top-level-domain-expiration-date [name] [extension-period-in-year]